StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 The properties described below can be retrieved from the default synchronous event handler function parameters.

 **View** properties return details of the view the event handler is in.
-Note that parameter name `view` or `scope` can be used, or an alias.
+Note that you can use the parameter name `view` or `scope`, or an alias.

 * `view.getName` - returns the name of the view.
 * `view.getDescription` - returns the view description.